MDerv/MDerv.github.io/README.md

   1. Go to https://github.com/MDerv/MDerv.github.io and download the zip file of the project.
   ![Step1](images/instructions/Step1.png?raw=true "Step1")

-  2. Unzip the zip file place the unzipped folder into a folder of you choice.
+  2. Unzip the zip file place the unzipped folder into a folder of your choice.
   ![Step2](images/instructions/Step2.png?raw=true "Step2")

-  3. Withing the folder, right click on the index.html file and select the "Open With..." option.
+  3. Within the folder, right click on the index.html file and select the "Open With..." option.
 In the dropdown menu, select Google Chrome (or another browser of your choice).
   ![Step3](images/instructions/Step3.png?raw=true "Step3")

-  4. The website should open in you browser.
+  4. The website should open in your browser.
 Enjoy!
   ![Step4](images/instructions/Step4.png?raw=true "Step4")

 **Method 2:**